gobline/auth/README.md

 *You will also notice that besides the id, login and password, it is possible to specify a column containing the role (or group, type) of the user.
-This is especially useful when combining the Mendo Auth component with an ACL component (which is usually the case).*
+This is especially useful when combining the authentication component with an ACL component (which is usually the case).*

 Now that we have set up our adapter, it's time to authenticate the user.